Carolina University

 Private Christian university in North Carolina, U.S.

-Carolina University (CU), formerly Piedmont International University (PIU), is a private Christian university in Winston-Salem, North Carolina.
+Carolina University (CU), formerly Piedmont International University (PIU), is a private Christian university in Winston-Salem, North Carolina, United States.
 Carolina University offers both residential and online programs including dual enrollment, undergraduate, and graduate degrees.
 It is accredited by the Transnational Association of Christian Colleges and Schools (TRACS) and is a member of the American Association of Christian Schools (AACS).

 History

 In 1945, Charles Stevens and a group of North Carolina Baptist leaders founded Piedmont Bible Schools, Inc. and opened Piedmont Bible Institute.
 Three years later, the institute added two years of junior college.
 Although the academy associated with Piedmont Bible Schools, Inc. was discontinued in 1952, the Bible institute and the college continued.

 In 1956 Piedmont completed the accreditation requirements of the Accrediting Association of Bible Institutes and Bible Colleges (now The Association for Biblical Higher Education).
 Their acceptance allowed Religious Education and Theology bachelor's degrees to be awarded, starting in 1957, with the acceptance of the State Department of Education.

 The college added a graduate program in 1994 and joined the Transnational Association of Christian Colleges and Schools (TRACS) one year later.
-In 2004, Spurgeon Baptist Bible College of Mulberry, Florida merged with PIU to create Piedmont's Spurgeon School of Online Education, which allowed several undergraduate and graduate programs to be available entirely online, including a master's degree in Biblical Studies offered in Spanish.
+In 2004, Spurgeon Baptist Bible College of Mulberry, Florida, merged with PIU to create Piedmont's Spurgeon School of Online Education, which allowed several undergraduate and graduate programs to be available entirely online, including a master's degree in Biblical Studies offered in Spanish.
 The accreditation of two international branch campuses in restricted access nations sprang from partnerships with nationals in Asia and the Middle East.

 In 2012, Piedmont officially changed their name from Piedmont Baptist College and Graduate School to Piedmont International University.

 In the mid-2010s, three institutions were merged into Piedmont.
 In 2015, Tennessee Temple University of Chattanooga, Tennessee, dissolved and merged with Piedmont.
 Southeastern Bible College of Birmingham, Alabama, closed in 2017, merging with PIU later that year.
 In 2018, John Wesley University, a small evangelical college approximately 19 miles from Piedmont's Winston-Salem campuses, merged with Piedmont.

 In 2019, PIU started partnerships collaborating with Sheriff's Offices in North Carolina and Tennessee to create a collaborative criminal justice degree program with law enforcement.

 On June 24, 2020, the Piedmont International University Board of Trustees voted to change the university's name to Carolina University.
 The Piedmont School of Divinity (or Piedmont Divinity School) was created to "honor Piedmont's historic name and heritage of training ministers and teaching Bible and theology."

 In July 2024, Hanesbrands announced it would move its headquarters to the Park Building in downtown Winston-Salem and that Carolina University would take over the Oak Summit headquarters.
 The university said it had no room to expand where it was, and that Salem Baptist Church would take over the existing campus to expand its Christian school.